Riverfront Park Carousel

 The Looff still contains its original 1900 Ruth & Sohn band organ, which plays 87 key B.A.B. rolls, although due to deteriorating player rolls, a digitized recording is played during the carousel's operation.
 The organ was manufactured in Waldkirch, Germany and imported by Looff around 1900.
 The carousel contains 54 horses, one giraffe, one tiger, one goat and two chariots, all hand carved by Looff himself.
 It also has a ring dispenser, which allows the outside riders to grab a ring during each pass and then toss the ring at a clown with a hole in his mouth.
 If the rider is successful in capturing the brass ring, they can turn it in to win a free ride on the carousel.

 Current Location

 Since 1975, the carousel has been located on the south bank of the Spokane River in Riverfront Park.
 The park was constructed for the Expo '74, and certain structures remained in the park after the fair closed.
 The building that hosted a German beer garden for the fair became the new home of the carousel in the summer of 1975.

 2018 Reopening

 As a part of a bond passed in 2014 to revitalize Riverfront Park, a new building was designed to house the carousel.
-The new building was designed with more space to queue and host events, and large windows to improve views of the Spokane River from the inside and views of the carousel from the outside.
+The new building was designed, and built by Walker Construction, with more space to queue and host events, and large windows to improve views of the Spokane River from the inside and views of the carousel from the outside.
 The new space opened in 2018.